cb-agr/agriPlot/README.md

 **Description**

-findIntersectingPlots.R takes a fieldBookLL (i.e. output from agriPlot) and a given set of coordinates (i.e. pointsOfInterest) and outputs intersecting plots at a user-specified distance.
+findIntersectingPlots takes a fieldBookLL (i.e. output from agriPlot) and a given set of coordinates (i.e. pointsOfInterest) and outputs intersecting plots at a user-specified distance.

 **Libraries**